How do I motivate a team during a difficult ERP implementation?

 5. Tie Work to Personal Wins

-• Tactic: Ask each team member: «What’s one thing you want to be proud of when this project is over?»
+• Tactic: Ask each team member: «What is one thing you want to be proud of when this project is over?»

 • Example: «I want to know I prevented another late-night fire drill for the finance team.»

-• Follow-up: Reference their answers in updates. «Remember why you’re here — this test cycle gets us closer to that.»
+• Follow-up: Reference their answers in updates. «Remember why you are here.
+This test cycle gets us closer to that.»

 6. Show the Money